 Eating around Niš is cheap and easy.
 The city is loaded with bakeries, pizzerias, and fast food grills which prepare fresh bites.
 Unlike other cities we’ve explored, these local stands are clean and appetizing.
 One day we grabbed a huge piece of Burek for lunch at a local bakery, costing only $1 USD which fed both of us.
 Ice cream sundaes are around $1 USD.
 If you’re craving it, there’s even a McDonald’s in the city center.

-Plenty of restaurants in Niš serve Balkan food, but if you’re looking for comfort food the place to go is Crazy Horse Irish Pub.
+Plenty of restaurants in Niš serve Balkan food, but if you’re looking for comfort food then the place to go is Crazy Horse Irish Pub.
 Now most Irish pubs are not known for their cuisine, but we dined here multiple times and each experience was great.
 They have a really unique and surprising menu with many dishes you normally wouldn’t find on a traditional Irish menu.
+Every time we visited it was packed with locals.
 This was our top foodie find for Niš.

 This is where locals go for the best drinks and outside sports watching along the river.
 We tried other places along the river, such as Loco Cafe, but we were not pleased with our experience.